ucodery/ucodery-slides/slides/who-chooses-the-requirements/slides.md

 </BarBottom>

 <!--
+tools make choices on our behalf, but not the Who

 (some) build tool selects which of many local versions to build against

 install tool may be responsible for deploying multiple software projects